t

 taʔx̌i̓l̓st do like that to something

-- way̓ ixíʔ qmis, taʔx̌ílsts, pkʷəmstis, uɬ ixíʔ qmis He laid it down, did like that, shook it, and then he put it down (PS)
+- way̓ ixíʔ qmis, taʔx̌ílsts, pəkʷm̓stis, uɬ ixíʔ qmis.
+So then s/he put them down, did like that, shook them, and then s/he put them down.
+(PS)

 - aláʔ taʔx̌íl̓sts, tx̌əqiw̓səs axáʔ.
 She did like that, she opened this.
 (PS)